Tactical Decision Making for Autonomous Trucks by Deep Reinforcement Learning with Total Cost of Operation Based Reward: Experiments

 \subsubsection{Comparison with different weight values}

 In this analysis, we apply the TCOP-based reward function in \autoref{eq:tcop_rew} to the new architecture in order to assess whether the agent can successfully acquire a driving strategy that is both safe and cost-effective.
 The episodic reward is evaluated with varying weights $W_{tar}$ assigned to the target completion reward $R_{tar}$, as depicted in Fig. \ref{fig:tcop_rew}.
-As mentioned in Section II, in an ideal scenario, the cost would amount to 2.314 euros, while the revenue ($R_{tar}$) would be 2.78 euros.
+As mentioned in Section II, in an ideal scenario, the cost would amount to 2.315 euros, while the revenue ($R_{tar}$) would be 2.78 euros.
 Consequently, in this ideal case, the episodic reward would equal $2.78 - 2.315 = 0.46$ when $W_{tar}$ is 1.
-This value is relatively small, making it challenging for the agent to learn how to reach the target, as illustrated in Fig. \ref{fig:tcop_rew}.
-Moreover, Table \ref{tab:tcop_rew} demonstrates that the agent exhibits slow driving behavior and struggles to reach the target.
-However, it becomes evident that increasing the weight assists the agent in learning to drive at higher speeds and successfully reach the target.
-Notably, as the weight is increased, the total cost of operation—comprising energy cost and driver cost—is minimized to 3.58 euros.
+This value is relatively small, making it challenging for the agent to learn how to reach the target.
+Furthermore, the penalties for hazardous situations such as collision, near collision and driving outside the road are 1000 euros which is comparatively very high.
+This leads to a risk for the agent to focus only on avoiding such situations and do not care about reaching the target, for example by driving with very low speed.
+This issue can be overcome by carefully choosing the weight values for the penalty and revenue components.
+We observed good results by keeping the weight value for penalties $W_c$, $W_{nc}$, $W_o$ = 0.1 and increasing the weight value for revenue $W_{tar}$ to 20 as illustrated in \autoref{fig:tcop_rew}.
+From \autoref{tab:tcop_rew}, it becomes evident that increasing the weight $W_{tar}$ assists the agent in learning to drive at higher speeds and successfully reach the target.
+Notably, as the weight $W_{tar}$ is increased, the total cost of operation—comprising energy cost and driver cost—is minimized to 3.74 euros.
 This cost is lower than the cost incurred when the ego vehicle was entirely controlled by SUMO, using the default Krauss car following model and LC2013 lane change model in the same traffic environment, which resulted in a cost of 3.85 euros.